LuKane/KNPhotoBrowser/README.md

 delegate's function: 'photoBrowserScrollToLocateWithIndex:(NSInteger)index'
 'CustomViewController' in Demo, you can see it how to use
 @param customViewArr customViewArr
-@param animated need animated or not
+@param animated need animated or not, with photoBrowser present
 @param followAnimated need animated or not for follow photoBrowser */
 - (void)createCustomViewArrOnTopView:(NSArray<UIView *> *)customViewArr